-BMD was assessed by DXA using a Hologic Discover Instrument (Hologic Inc., Bedford, MA, USA).
-Scans were obtained of the whole body and lumbar spine.
+BMD was assessed by DXA using a Hologic Discovery Instrument (Hologic Inc., Bedford, MA, USA).
+Scans were obtained of the whole-body and lumbar spine.
 Whole-body scans were segmented into region of interests (ROI), which are automatically placed by the scanning technology, but were reviewed by a trained densitometry technician and adjusted as necessary.
 The skull ROI was defined by a horizontal line between the mandible and shoulders.
 This therefore does contain part of the upper cervical spine.
 WBLH scans excluded the skull ROI from the remainder of the skeleton included in the whole-body scan.
 The leg ROI was defined by a line passing diagonally downwards through the femoral neck to below the pubis.
 All scan images were reviewed by two researchers and any scans with excess movement or artefact were excluded.
 Positioning and content of the ROI were also reviewed to ensure the ROI contained the correct anatomical regions.
 The DXA instrument underwent daily calibration using a spine phantom.
-The manufacturer's coefficient of variation for this instrument for whole body areal BMD was 0.75%.
+The experimental coefficient of variation for this instrument when a spine phantom was repeatedly scanned in the same position 16 times, in a single session with no repositioning, was 0.68%.

 Fracture history was determined by parent interview.
 Diet over the preceding three months was assessed using an interviewer-administered 80-item food frequency questionnaire (FFQ) completed by the parent/guardian.
 Daily volumes, types and amounts of milks were recorded as well as any sugar added to food.
 A prudent diet score (dietary quality score) was calculated for each child, as described previously [11, 12].
-The dietary quality scores were standardised to have a mean of zero and standard deviation of one.
+The dietary quality scores were standardised to a normally distributed variable with a mean of zero and standard deviation of one.
 Higher scores represented better dietary quality and a dietary pattern consistent with dietary recommendations characterised by frequent consumption of fruit, vegetables, and fish.

 Habitual physical activity was assessed in a subset of children using an Actiheart combined accelerometer and heart rate monitor (Cambridge Neurotechnology Ltd, Cambridge, UK).
 The device was worn on the chest, connected to the skin by two ECG electrodes, continuously for 7 days except during bathing and swimming.
 Pre-defined cut-points were used for the accelerometry data to determine the average number of minutes per day spent in sedentary, light, moderate, vigorous and very vigorous physical activity [13].
-Moderate, vigorous and very vigorous physical activity were combined to give the variable moderate-vigorous physical activity (MVPA).
+Moderate, vigorous, and very vigorous physical activity were combined to give the variable moderate-vigorous physical activity (MVPA).

-Statistical analysis
+1.2.3 Statistical analysis

-To enable comparison of beta coefficients across skeletal sites, only children that had useable scans reporting BMD at all ROI (whole-body, WBLH, lumbar spine, skull and lower limbs) were included in the analysis.
+To enable comparison of beta coefficients across skeletal ROI, only children that had useable scans reporting BMD at all ROI (whole-body, WBLH, lumbar spine, skull, and lower limbs) were included in the analysis.
 All outcomes were assessed for normality using visual inspection.
-Comparison between boys and girls were performed using t-tests, Mann-Whitney U tests and χ2 tests for normally distributed continuous variables, non-normally distributed continuous variables and categorical variables, respectively.
+Comparison between boys and girls were performed using t-tests, Mann-Whitney U tests and χ2 tests for normally distributed continuous variables, non-normally distributed continuous variables, and categorical variables, respectively.
 Owing to differences between boys and girls, BMD, fat mass, lean mass and physical activity were adjusted for age and sex using linear regression.
-BMD at each site was standardised to a mean of zero and standard deviation of one.
+BMD measurements at each skeletal ROI were converted to a standard deviation score (z-score), such that the distribution had a mean of zero and standard deviation of one.
 Linear regression was used to assess the relationships between the anthropometric, body composition and lifestyle characteristics and BMD at each site, yielding a beta coefficient reported as SD difference in BMD per unit of predictor.
 All data were analysed using Stata 16.0 (Statacorp, Texas, USA).

-Results
+1.3 Results